 Regular school attendance is essential to give your child the best opportunities in life.

 Good attendance means a child is less likely to fall behind with their work and more likely to do well in exams.
+Much of the work children miss when they are absent is never made up and this can leave children at a disadvantage for the remainder of their school career.
+Attending school is therefore vital if your child is to achieve their full potential.

 Research suggests that students who attend school regularly could be less likely to be involved in antisocial behaviour or crime.